 What is color Psychology?

-Scientific studies have shown that your home office color scheme can affect your mood and productivity but do you have to redecorate to benefit from color psychology?
+Scientific studies have shown that your home office color scheme can affect your mood and colors that promote productivity but do you have to redecorate to benefit from color psychology?

 color is the way our brains interpret electromagnetic waves registered by our eyes, so our response to color is, in the most part, what makes us human.